la3za/Multi-Face-GPS-Clock/README.md

 <img src="Images/MathSub.jpg" width="40%">

+See wiki for images of most of the screens.

 The LA3ZA blog has posts with documentation of hardware and the different screens showing solar and lunar position, their rise and set times, moon phase, date for Easter Sunday in Gregorian and Julian calendars and much more.
 See keyword "Arduino clock", https://la3za.blogspot.com/search/label/Arduino%20clock, starting with early development in 2016 up to the present.

 Hardware schematic, first version (supported from v1.0.0): ![Image](Images/2021-10-18-GPSClock.png)